 <bean id="contactRepository" class="org.axonframework.sample.app.command.ContactRepository"> <property name="eventBus" ref="eventBus"/> <property name="eventStore" ref="eventStore"/> </bean>

-In many cases, you can use the GenericEventSourcingRepository
+In many cases, you can use the GenericEventSourcingRepository.
+Below is

 an example of XML application context configuration to wire such a repository.